 A couple of points to consider:

-- Style– Light jazz is great for a high-end steakhouse or even a dental and medical clinic, but not ideal for a sports store or tech company that is trying to project a progressive image.
-Style sets the mood for your product or service, and the right mood can make the difference between an irritated caller or a caller who hears and retains your message.
+- Style.
+Light jazz is great for a high-end steakhouse or even a dental and medical clinic.
+But it’s not ideal for a sports store or tech company that is trying to project a progressive image.
+Style sets the mood for your product or service.
+And the right mood can make the difference between an irritated caller or a customer who hears and retains your message.

-- Pace-The Beats Per Minute (BPM) also can have a great effect on the mood of the listener and their perception of your business.
-A driving drumbeat could get a caller interested and excited about that new sports car, but could also make a caller annoyed and frustrated if they’ve been waiting on hold on a busy customer service line with an important question or complaint.
+- Pace.
+The Beats Per Minute (BPM) also can have a great effect on the mood of the listener and their perception of your business.
+A driving drumbeat could get a caller interested and excited about that new sports car.
+It could also annoy and frustrate a caller.
+Especially if they’ve been waiting on hold on a busy customer service line with an important question or complaint.

-- Audience-Know your audience and make a choice to enhance their listening experience.
-If you are dealing with a group of callers of all different types, a selection that is pleasing and neutral is a great choice.
+- Audience.
+Know your audience and make a choice to enhance their listening experience.
+If you are dealing with a diverse group of callers, a selection that is pleasing and neutral is a great choice.
 If your demographic is more focused, find the music that speaks to that group.
-A banquet hall promoting bookings for the wedding season using elegant classical music, will project a sense of elegance and class befitting a new bride inquiring about a place for her perfect day.
-That same banquet hall will switch gears to high energy dance music for their New Year’s party promotions, to help tell party-goers that this is an event not to be missed.
+A banquet hall promoting bookings for the wedding season might use upbeat classical music.
+This will project a sense of elegance and class befitting a new bride inquiring about a place for her perfect day.
+That same banquet hall will switch gears to high energy dance music for their New Year’s party promotions.
+This tells party-goers that it’s an event not to be missed.